lovexyn0827/MessMod/README.md

 ## Mapping Loading

-1. If the minecraft is deobfuscated, the mapping won't be loaded.
+1. If Minecraft is deobfuscated, the mapping won't be loaded.
-2. Check `mapping` folder for corresponding mapping (i.e.`<mcversion>.ting`, like `1.16.4.tiny`).
+2. Check the `mapping` folder for corresponding mapping (i.e.`<mcversion>.ting`, like `1.16.4.tiny`).
-3. Otherwise, if the TIS Carpet Addition is loaded, try to load its bundled mapping.
+3. Otherwise, try to download the latest compatible mapping from Fabric's official maven repository.
-4. Otherwise, try to download the latest compatible mapping form fabric's official maven repository.
+4. Otherwise, if the TIS Carpet Addition is loaded, try to load its bundled mapping.
 5. Otherwise, the mapping won't be loaded.

 ## Other Features